 If the references to snacks don’t resonate with you, that means you should probably book a lesson.
 Pizza is the triangular shape that beginner skiers make before graduating to the french fry shape which means their skis are parallel.
 These are foundational concepts you’ll soon learn.
 With our ski and stay package, you can use the Limelight Hotel as a basecamp with the opportunity to spend consecutive days learning to ski on the mountain.

-Take Buttermilk, I mean just the name Buttermilk vs. Ajax gives you some indication of what’s in store for you there.
+Beginner skiers should consider Buttermilk instead – I mean just the name Buttermilk vs. Ajax gives you some indication of what’s in store for you there.

 My friend Casey Miller has been a ski pro there for years, and she has some great advice.
-And might I add, it’s worth every penny to go with an instructor rather than learn for a friend or loved one.
+And might I add, it’s worth every penny to learn to ski with an instructor rather than learn for a friend or loved one.
 It’s safe to say that the ski pros of Aspen/Snowmass have saved more than a few relationships.
 Casey likes to help people get the basics down and then helping them move up to the blue runs on Elk Camp.

 Up on Elk Camp “there are great long cruisers,” says Casey.
 “With excellent natural terrain to help teach, without having to talk about it!
 The double fall lines and up and downs on Bear Bottom are some of my favorite, by playing on the natural banks of the slope you can really improve your parallel skiing throughout your entire turn.”

 Finally, there’s Aspen Highlands, home of the infamous Highlands Bowl.
 That Bowl alone might scare you, but with some solid basics acquired on Snowmass or Buttermilk, Highlands is a natural next step.
-Keep that trail map close, and don’t hike up the Bowl (or anywhere else for that matter), stick to the green runs that are clearly marked in the middle area of the mountain.
+Keep that trail map close, and don’t hike up the Bowl (or anywhere else for that matter), stick to the green beginner ski runs that are clearly marked in the middle area of the mountain.
 Just watch out because expert skiers are often zipping by.